underscoreio/essential-scala/src/pages/objects/traits.md

 ## Subtyping and Polymorphism

 A trait is a type just like a class.
 A class that extends a trait is a *subtype* of that trait, and any object of that class is both a value of the subtype and a value of the supertype.
-This is a kind of [polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)), and is essentially the polymorphism we get from Java.
+This is a kind of [polymorphism](http://en.wikipedia.org/wiki/Polymorphism_(computer_science)) -- essentially the polymorphism we get from Java.

 Anywhere in our code that we expect an instance of the supertype, we can use an instance of the subtype instead.
 For example, we can assign `User` to a variable of type `Visitor` or pass it to a method that expects a `Visitor` as a parameter: